 1.)
 Lake District

-Read more: Best things to do in the Lake District
+Read more: Ultimate guide to visiting the Lake District

 2.)
 Corfe Castle